enoklearn/engineering/modules/tooling.md

 <details open>
    <summary><b>Managing your Local Environment</b></summary><br/>

-   With this topic, you’ll learn about how to set up your local environment and streamline it to increase your productivity.
+   With this topic, you’ll learn how to set up your local environment and streamline it to increase productivity.

    #### Learning Outcomes
-   * List what you need to be able to setup an existing project on your machine
+   * List what you need to be able to set up an existing project on your machine
    * Describe the role of configuration in an application
    * Explain how the 12 Factor App can help guide you in setting up new projects
-   * Demonstrate how you can use Docker to setup your project local environment
+   * Demonstrate how you can use Docker to set up your project local environment

    #### Resources
    * [thoughtbot/laptop `Tool`](https://github.com/thoughtbot/laptop)